 A Chinese citizen traveling to the U.S. will need EVUS to enter the country.
 In the application process, the traveler will have to provide:

 All information given during the EVUS application will remain private.
 The web uses an encryption system to prevent unauthorized access to the information provided.
 There may be a part of the online form including security-related questions.
 All information given must be correct and all answer true to the best of the applicant’s knowledge.
-All information given during the EVUS application is screened and compared to databases.
+All information provided in the EVUS form is screened and compared to databases.

 Additional requirements include a current email address and a valid debit or credit card.
 EVUS does require applicants to pay a fee.
 The payment will be needed at the very end of the process.
 An enrollment number is given to each applicant.
 This is important because the number allows the traveler to check the status of their application.
 Once approved, EVUS will be sent to the person’s email.